samiranrl/Carrom_rl/README.md

 ![Carrom Board](https://i.ytimg.com/vi/LvryHWCgK0s/maxresdefault.jpg)
 Image Source: https://i.ytimg.com/vi/LvryHWCgK0s/maxresdefault.jpg

 The objective of the game is to use a striker disk with a flick of the finger to sink the lighter called carrom men/coins, into one of the corner pockets.
-A carrom set contains 19 coins in three distinct colours: white and black for the player's and red for the queen.
+A carrom set contains 19 coins in three distinct colours: white and black corresponding to each player and red for the queen.
 The aim of the game is to pocket one's own nine coins and the queen before your opponent.
 (The first player may only pocket white)

 The full description, and list of rules and regulations can be found at http://www.carrom.org/